AI Use Cases/Logistics

 The AI Solution

 Revenue Institute builds a purpose-built AI extraction layer that integrates directly with your Oracle Transportation Management, MercuryGate TMS, and Blue Yonder WMS environments to ingest carrier agreements, shipper contracts, and freight service terms in real time.
-Our model is trained on 10,000+ Logistics contracts and understands the semantic weight of detention clauses, force majeure carve-outs, fuel surcharge formulas, and C-TPAT compliance obligations - then maps each extracted risk directly to your operational KPIs (OTDR, claims ratio, freight cost per unit, dock-to-stock time).
+Our model is trained on logistics contracts - carrier agreements, shipper terms, freight service documents - and understands the semantic weight of detention clauses, force majeure carve-outs, fuel surcharge formulas, and C-TPAT compliance obligations - then maps each extracted risk directly to your operational KPIs (OTDR, claims ratio, freight cost per unit, dock-to-stock time).
 The system doesn't just flag risk; it quantifies it against your actual dispatch operations and load board activity.

 Automated Workflow Execution

 For your Finance & Accounting team, this means contract review shifts from manual clause-hunting to exception-driven review.
-The AI extracts all material terms, liability thresholds, and compliance requirements automatically; your team reviews the flagged risks (typically 4-6 per contract) and approves or disputes the AI's risk classification in 15 minutes instead of 6 hours.
+The AI extracts all material terms, liability thresholds, and compliance requirements automatically; your team reviews the flagged risks - typically a handful per contract - and approves or disputes the AI's risk classification in minutes instead of hours.
 Procurement gets a live dashboard showing which carriers have unreasonable detention terms, which freight lanes carry hidden surcharge exposure, and which shipper contracts conflict with your HAZMAT or FSMA compliance obligations.
 You maintain human control over approval workflows while eliminating the data entry and clause-matching burden.

 A Systems-Level Fix